Chapter 5 – Community Input

 - The majority of respondents to the Wikimap and online destination survey were non-transit users (76 percent)

-- Non-transit users and transit users identified a need for trips crossing county lines and connections to cities in other MnDOT districts.
+- Non-transit users and transit users identified a need for trips crossing county lines and connections to cities in other MnDOT districts, as shown in Figure 5-5.
 Transit providers may need to provide service opportunities that cross county lines and connect cities in other districts to reach this new market.
 This may require updating service areas and/or current funding structure.
 Coordinating service schedules and/or co-locating transit stops to allow for transfers among neighboring transit agencies may be a near-term solution to provide long-distance or city-to-city service.
 In some cases, consolidating transit providers may allow agencies to cover larger areas to further meet the need for longer distance travel.

 - Many non-transit users identified local destinations that could be served by transit.
 Non-transit users who have access to transit may be more likely to use transit if transit also served additional nearby destinations.
 The Wikimapping and destination survey tool may provide support to modify existing service to serve more short distance trips through transit, including information on trip purposes, desired time of day travel to nearby destinations, and reasons for not using transit.
 Short distance travel patterns may indicate an opportunity to provide more information on available transit service to potential riders and an opportunity for transit providers to increase farebox revenue through a greater number of short distance trips.